Preschool Activities with Easy Setups

 Recycle coffee cans and wooden spoons for a drum set

-Place a coffee can and two wooden spoons together and let the music begin!
+Tap the top of the can with wooden spoons and let the music begin!

 Play dough activity with craft sticks